savantadarsh/Exports-PowerBI/README.md

 **How the Dashboard Helps**:
 - The **Revenue by Product Category Chart** clearly distinguishes top-performing and underperforming products.
 - By using the **Country Filter**, users can analyse how different product categories perform across regions.
-- Combining **Month + Product Category** filters helps assess seasonality in product sales.
+- Combining **Month** and **Product Category** filters helps assess seasonality in product sales.

 ℹ️**ToolTip: Product-Level Financial Summary**

-📊 **Profitability Assessment**: Showing product-wise profit and cost helps finance teams evaluate which products are most financially viable or eroding margins.
+- **Profitability Assessment**: Showing product-wise profit and cost helps finance teams evaluate which products are most financially viable or eroding margins.

-⚖️ **Pricing and Cost Optimisation**: Enables informed decisions around pricing strategy or cost control initiatives to improve profit margins per product.
+- **Pricing and Cost Optimisation**: Enables informed decisions around pricing strategy or cost control initiatives to improve profit margins per product.

 **ToolTip Insights**
 - Jackets and Hoodies contribute significantly to both top-line revenue and bottom-line profit.
 Jackets, despite lower volume, deliver exceptional returns due to premium pricing.
 Hoodies provide balanced volume and profitability.